Editorial Policies

 For publishers

-- to inform authors, readers, and peer reviewers about the policy of the Journal;
+• inform authors, readers, and peer reviewers about the policy of the Journal;

-- ensure timely release of the Journal;
+• ensure timely publication of the Journal;

 Author fees